JorgeStolfi/JSLIBS/libquad/README.md

   oct.h, oct.c

-    The quad-edge data structure for non-orientable maps.
+    The oct-edge (full quad-edge) data structure for non-orientable maps.

+  haf_draw.h, haf_draw.c

+    Procedures to draw the mesh and pointers from an half-edge data structure.